jdevfullstack-tutorials/learn-to-code/README.md

 machine language for the programmer is a very cumbersome task.

-Hence, the computer and the programmer must meet halfway, that is where computer programming languages comes in.
+Hence, the computer and the programmer must meet halfway, that is where a computer programming language comes in.
 An assembly language was next to Machine Language, it is really good and even today, there are certain programs that should be written in assembly.
 But, just like the Machine Language, it's very cumbersome